ChangWencai/FileSweeper_lm/readme.md

 3. Review the detected duplicate files organized in groups
 4. Select files you want to delete (by default, the first file in each group is not selected)
 5. Click "Delete Selected" to move selected files to the recycle bin

+For comprehensive usage instructions, please refer to the [User Manual](USER_MANUAL.md).

+## Building and Distribution

+For information on how to build executable files for distribution, please refer to the [Building Guide](BUILDING.md).

 ## Configuration